The Westwood Village Improvement Association (WVIA) Is A Non-Profit Business Improvement District (BID) Organization.

 Our mission it is to make Westwood Village a clean, safe and friendly place for the community through maintenance, security and enlivening programs.
 The WVIA shall lead the District by taking positions on district-wide short and long term opportunities, and considering matters such as city planning and zoning, parking, events and other services that promote increased tenant recruitment and retention, business, values and investment.

-2016-2017 has been a terrific year.
-None of our achievements would have been possible without the dedication of our Board and the support of our stakeholders.
-We look forward to your continued commitment as we work to deliver on the promise of this great district.
+2018 has been a year of tremendous accomplishments and progress, none of which would be possible without the dedication of our Board of Directors and the support of our stakeholders.
+Thank you for your support, and we look forward to your continued commitment as we work to deliver on the promise of this great district.